 Marital Status Interlude

 As mentioned above, your filing status is primarily determined by your marital status.
-This interlude is to educate how the IRS decides what your marital status is.
 The IRS looks at your marital status on December 31.
-If you are married by the end of December 31st, you are considered married for the tax year.
-If you are not married by the end of December 31st, you are not married for the tax year.
+If you are married on December 31st, you are considered married for full the tax year.
+If you are not married on December 31st, you are not married for the tax year.
 The IRS uses the same definition of married as your state of residence.
 Basically, if under your state’s law you are married, you are married in the eyes of the IRS.
 Similarly, if you are divorced under state law, the IRS recognizes that divorce.
 The IRS also recognizes legal separation, but IRS rules require a court order or decree formalizing the final separation.
 If you live in a state which requires a period of legal separation before a divorce, that is not enough for the IRS to consider you legally separated.

 The Single filing status is the simplest to use.
 You use the Single filing status if you are not married and don’t have a Qualifying Person (see post on Dependents).
 You may also file as Single if you are legally separated.
-Using the Single filing status qualifies you for most tax credits and gives you the baseline Standard Deduction; for tax year 2020 the base Standard deduction is $12,400.
+Using the Single filing status qualifies you for most tax credits and gives you the baseline Standard Deduction: $12,950 for tax year 2022.
 (Deductions are covered in depth in another post.)

 Married Filing Jointly

 The Married Filing Jointly status is for married couples who want to file a single tax return which includes income from both spouses.
 The couple doesn’t need to live together to qualify for this status.
 Both spouses include all their income from all sources and are equally responsible for any tax owed.
 The tax code encourages married couples to use this filing status when possible.
 As with the Single status, you qualify for most tax credits.
-However, the Married Filing Jointly Standard Deduction is double the Standard Deduction for Single taxpayers: $24,800.
+However, the Married Filing Jointly Standard Deduction is double the Standard Deduction for Single taxpayers: $25,900 for tax year 2022.

 Married Filing Separately